6 min read

 Say your About paragraph aloud or read it to a colleague.
 Can they repeat back to you the critical elements of your business?
 Do they have an idea of what it’s like to work there?
 If not, adjust the paragraph until you’re happy with it.

 Now you have the process for creating your brand positioning and messaging.
 This process can be used for product positioning as well.
-Next up, my colleague Morgan - who leads the brand positioning and messaging service at TREW - will share ideas on how to implement your messaging across your company.
-Look for that post to come soon.

 Learn more about brand positioning and messaging development by downloading our free ebook, "Smart Messaging for Engineers."